Pillar 1: Onsite

 Ongoing · Goal: Build trust signals across Google, Trustpilot, and G29 real 5-star Trustpilot reviews exist in structured data.
 Two mention named businesses in Sydney.
 This is a strong foundation.
 The gap is that these reviews are not being actively grown or distributed.

-Reviews feed four things simultaneously: conversion (social proof), SEO (Google Business Profile ranking), AIO (LLMs cite named reviews), and trust (Trustpilot widget).
+Reviews feed three things simultaneously: conversion (social proof on-site), AIO (LLMs cite named reviews), and trust (Trustpilot widget).
+Google Business Profile is not applicable as HospoSure is an online-only business with no physical premises.

 | Platform | Priority | Why |